Constructing a Future: The Power of Hope

 Motivational speaker Anthony Robbins said it best – “If you are taking massive action and getting better and better at executing, there is only one more thing you need to get whatever you want and that’s grace.”
 You may not always see where the resources will come from but many of the physical and emotional resources will “show up” along the way, it’s part of the process and it has certainly been my experience.
 I am all for logic but not everything is going to be logical.
 Things don’t always go the way we planned.
 Grace shows up because we act.

-Please keep in mind that with preparing to receive your goal and being open to grace, your mindset needs to be one of optimism or positive self-talk.
+Please keep in mind that in preparing to receive your goal and being open to grace, your mindset needs to be one of optimism or positive self-talk.
 All action is really up to you.
 Do you have a goal?
 Do you really want it? in other words, do you have a good reason for going after it?
 Always remember that reasons come first and answers come after.
 We sometimes will never know what will happen in the end and that alone can prevent action but we have nothing to lose by being optimistic about it.
 Therapist, Behavioural Expert & Best-Selling Author, Marisa Peer said this: “All your feelings are down to two things: the pictures you make in your head and the words you say to yourself.”
 If we can’t predict an outcome, why focus on a negative one?

 If you found this blog useful, please leave your comments and feel free to share with your colleagues.

 “Tony Ragoonanan is the Founder of V-Formation Training & Development.
-As a Trainer and Performance Management Specialist, he helps individuals, teams and businesses to align behaviours and goals, create the right organizational culture and maximize capability.
+As a Trainer and Performance Management Specialist, he helps individuals, teams, and businesses to align behaviours and goals, create the right organizational culture and maximize capability.
 Outside of this, it’s all about family, football, and fitness!!”

 868-681-3492 | email@example.com